Walter Wallace (Founder of the Black Film Guild) was appointed by the City of Oakland to be a Cultural Strategist in Government in August 2022.

 Inspire-Members of the community who participate in the workshop will receive ongoing mentorship and resources on photography and filmmaking designed to inspire artists to create mini-documentaries that will help the City of Oakland better understand ongoing programs, how residents use the programs, and get valuable feedback on ways to better provide services that meet the needs of its constituents.

 Modernize– Finding new and creative ways to share community documentaries with the City of Oakland, while also providing artists with compensation and providing smart contractual agreements that are simple to understand.
-Artists upload their mini-documentaries to the blockchain and create a certificate of authenticity; the City of Oakland can purchase the certificate, giving them the rights to use the artist’s mini-documentary for things such as showing the city council, marketing, and helping with future decision-making.
+Artists upload their mini-documentaries to the NEAR blockchain and create a certificate of authenticity; the City of Oakland can purchase the certificate, giving them the rights to use the artist’s mini-documentary for things such as showing the city council, marketing, and helping with future decision-making.